Classroom Setup Ideas That Will Simplify Your Classroom Management

-When thinking about the desk arrangements, the size and shape of your classroom may dictate your decision-making.
-For our purposes, we’ll assume a “standard” size room and about 30 desks.
-Over the years, three desk configurations have accounted for 99% of the classrooms I’ve seen.
+When thinking about desk arrangement, the size and shape of your classroom may dictate your decision-making.
+Let’s assume you have a standard-sized room with about 30 desks.
+Three configurations account for 99% of the classrooms we see.

 desk arrangement 1